What Is Invoice Discounting? All You Need To KnowJune 28, 2021

 No, invoice discounting isn't quite the same thing as invoice finance.

-Invoice finance (or factoring) works similarly.
-However, the key difference is that you pass over responsibility for collecting the debt to your finance provider.
+Invoice finance (or invoice factoring) works similarly.
+However, the key difference is that you pass over responsibility for collecting the debt to your invoice finance provider.

 There are good and bad aspects to that:

-- Good: your customers may never know you use an invoice discounting service
+- Good: your customer relationships – they may never know you use a confidential invoice discounting service

 - Bad: you still need to chase up accounts and manage late remittances